humanbydefinition/p5.asciify/repo_assets/wiki/04_Contributing.md

 ```

 `typedoc` generates the documentation in the `docs` directory as `.md` files.
 As of now, there is definitely room for improvement in some areas, so all contributions to the documentation are welcome!
 There are also some settings that need to be adjusted to generate a more comprehensive documentation.

+Besides the automated documentation, the `.md` files in `./repo_assets/wiki/` are manually maintained and pasted into the GitHub wiki when changes are made.

 ## Submitting a pull request